ezrantn/tc/README.md

 # treecut

-treecut is a Go library and CLI tool for partitioning a large file tree into multiple smaller file trees containing symlinks to the original files.
+treecut is a Go library and CLI tool for splitting large file trees into smaller subtrees using symlinks.
+It efficiently partitions files either by count or size, making it useful for organizing large datasets, parallel processing, and storage management.

 It supports two partitioning methods: